 1. There are no 10 steps to being successful.
 There are absolutely no limits to what you can learn on ANY river.

 2. Don’t be a snob, nothing is beneath you.
 I have met many people who get bored with a particular run or who refuse to paddle rivers below a certain level.
 In the words of an old friend, “just cause it’s low water, don’t mean it’s no water!”
-For crying out loud, the Snyder Bros. were known for swimming the entire length of the Gauley River, just to know what it was like!
+For crying out loud, Jeff Snyder was known for swimming the length of the Gauley River, just to know what it was like!
 Take out sea kayaks on a familiar run, try out river boarding, swim your local creek without water, in and around many of its hidden hazards.
 Push yourself in every imaginable way both physically and mentally until your level of understanding humbles you.
 A river eventually will humble you, whether it’s voluntary or involuntary is your choice.

 3. Love it!!
 I don’t think there is an explanation needed.
 But nothing is worse to a person who is trying to get into a sport than hearing an elitist talking about how cool it is to do what they do.
 Instead, show them how it makes you feel and how giddy it makes you feel when it’s time to go kayaking!
 We all choose to do this sport for varying reasons, but I hope that the one unifying factor between us all is that we love it.

 4. The best gear won’t make you better.
 The best gear is the gear that you have and gets you out on the water.
 Although, the highest quality gear will make you more comfortable, it is by and large, not necessary.
 It’s all about time in the boat, and if you are adequately prepared in terms of fit and safety, that is plenty.
 I got my start in Ohio winters with synthetic long underwear, a 3mm wetsuit, and a semi-drytop.
 I swam a lot, and it was cold, but when I was first learning I was never far from the car.